PokemonTCG/aviator-jekyll-template/_documentation/migration.md

 - set info is now embedded in a card, instead of having a `setCode` and a `set` (name) field.
 - Pagination info is now included in the body of response versus the headers.
 You can access the `page`, `pageSize`, `count` and `totalCount` from here.
 - ALL card/set response bodies will be inside a `data` element in the response body, versus `sets` or `cards`.
 It will now always be `data` (same with other endpoints like `/subtypes`).
+- `text` is now `rules`.
+In a similar manner to `text`, `rules` contains any rule information on a given card.
+- `tcgplayer` contains pricing information from TCGPlayer, and the URL to the page to purchase the card.
+- `legalities` is a new field specifying the legality of a card in Standard, Expanded, Or legal.
+If a legality does not exist on a given card, that means it is simply not a legal card for that format (different from banned.)
+If Legal or Banned, it will be specified.
+- `flavorText` contains the flavor text for a card.
+- `evolvesTo` is an array of strings for which pokemon the card evolves to

+#### Set JSON Response Changes

+- `legalities` has replaced all legality info, similar to the `card` response. `standardLegal` and `expandedLegal` fields have been removed.
+- `printedTotal` is the total shown on a card.
+This replaces `totalCards`.
+- `total` is the printed total PLUS the additional secret rares or any other card actually part of this set
+- `images` is a new field that contains a `symbol` and `logo`.
+This replaces the `symbolUrl` and `logoUrl` fields.

+#### General Updates

+ALL endpoints that return data all have their data in a `data` field, versus having a `cards` or `sets` or `subtypes` field.

 #### Data Changes